wallyflowers/source/README.md

 4. Resilience: The decentralized nature of the consensus mechanism makes the network more resilient to single points of failure or manipulation, as the overall network can continue to function even if some localized consensus groups are compromised.

-To participate in the Consensus of Quality mechanism, nodes in the PULSE network follow these steps:
+To participate in the Consensus of Quality mechanism, nodes in the PULSE network will:

 1. Evaluate received data signals based on internal quality metrics.
 2. Share evaluated data signals with other nodes in the network.
 3. Observe the quality of data signals received from other nodes.
-4. Adjust the quality value associated with the identity of nodes that consistently produce high-quality signals.
+4. Adjust the internal quality value associated with the identity of discovered nodes using quality resonance metrics.
-5. Form connections and clusters with nodes that share a similar sense of quality.
+5. Form connections and clusters with nodes that support their quality metrics.

 By embracing the Consensus of Quality mechanism, the PULSE network enables a dynamic and self-organizing approach to information sharing and collaboration.
 This mechanism empowers nodes to collectively explore and refine their understanding of Quality, ultimately leading to the emergence of a more meaningful and valuable network.

 ## An Archetypal Language of Strength

 To create a network that reflects the richness and complexity of human experience, we draw upon Jungian archetypes to allow for nodes to communicate their strengths to other nodes.
-Because each node brings unique qualities and perspective to the network, we define a shared language for communicating about your strengths within the network.
+Because each node brings unique qualities and perspective to the network, we define a shared language for nodes to communicate about their strengths within the network.

 The four primary archetypes we consider are:

 1. **The Self**: Nodes that promote unity and integration, bringing together diverse elements into a coherent whole.
 2. **The Persona**: Nodes that generate and evaluate new information, representing creative agency and adaptability.
-3. **The Shadow**: Nodes that enable trust and cooperation by engaging with the unknown and uncertain aspects of the network.
+3. **The Shadow**: Nodes that create trust and cooperation by engaging with the unknown and uncertain aspects of the network.
 4. **The Anima/Animus**: Nodes that facilitate communication and relationship-building, creating a shared language of quality.

 In addition to these primary archetypes, we recognize more specific patterns of these four characteristics: